nature1995/Face-Recognition-System/README.md

 This is a project of the face recognizer with Movidius on RaspberryPi 3B+ platform.
 The project also uses Django and Django REST framework which providing the web platform.
 The project would like to build a safety and intelligent face recognition system in AI era.

+If you appreciate the content 📖, support projects visibility, give 👍| ⭐| 👏

 # Compatibility
 The code is tested using Tensorflow r1.7 and Movidius NCSDK2 under Debin 2018-06-27（Kernel version:4.14） with django 2.1.1 and Python 3.5.